stefaneg/hgop2015/readme.md

 *	Can play-back any given game to see how it was played Use event sourcing - record every user interaction

+* Can trace binary back to version control.
+ Store git hash for commit and package in build.